elgw/chromflock/README.md

    numerical label each bead has.

-and produce a user-specified number of putative single-cell 3D structures with a binary contact matrix for details, see [USAGE.md](USAGE.md) as well as the man pages.
+and produce a user-specified number of putative single-cell 3D structures with a binary contact matrix.

+Please see the [documentation](https://elgw.github.io/chromflock/) for more information.

 ## References